tintinweb/tintinweb/Readme.md

 ____

-- Blockchain security research
+Hi, I am eating your ...

+- 🍪 Smart Contracts
+- 🍪 Peer-to-Peer Networking Nodes
+- 🍪 Protocols
+- 🍪 Custom Decoder
+- 🍪 Custom Crypto and Decompression Algorithms

+Nom nom nom nom nom ...🐿️

+____

+🧙‍ I am busy ...

+- improving Security for the Ethereum Ecosystem
+- reviewing complex Smart Contract Systems and Off-Chain components
+- researching new attack vectors
+- building useful Tools to satisfy the lazy efficiency monk in me

+Pleople say I ...

-- Responsible disclosure
+- practice Responsible Disclosure
+- do this just for fun
-- Used to be #3 on the Ethereum Vulnerability Leaderboard
+- am on the Ethereum & Ethereum 2.0 Vulnerability Leaderboard
-- #39 theCyber
+- am #39 in theCyber
-- Vulnerabilities in cpp-ethereum, mist, parity and bitcoin-core, bitcoin miners
+- disclosed multiple vulnerabilities in cpp-ethereum, mist, parity and bitcoin-core, and bitcoin miners
-- broke parts of Android, OpenSSH, Putty, Python, various Web Applications, Embedded Devices
+- broke parts of Android, OpenSSH, Putty, Python, various Web Applications, and Embedded Devices

-Loves ...

-- ❤️ - protocols
-- ❤️ - decoders
-- ❤️ - decompression algorithms

-... because they just break easily.
+____

 OS agnostic, any programming language, any architecture, things will be reverse engineered if needed.